asimpletune/craigslist-roommate-ad/ad.md

 - Not at this point, sorry.

 Can I bring my pet:
-- Probably not, sorry, however also maybe... maybe bring your pet to the open house.
+- Probably not, we already have one.
+Maybe bring your pet anyway though because maybe they're beyond awesome?
+That would be something we'd make an exception for.